 Read Full Transcript:

-Hello and welcome to Bike Loans Australia Motorcycle News Insights, Im Paige Estritori and its Friday, 10 October 2025.
+Hello and welcome to Bike Loans Australia Motorcycle News Insights, Im Paige Estritori, and its Saturday 1 November 2025.

 Follow us!